sidatasciencelab/SCI_skunks/intern_docs/sci_protocol_manual.md

 # Updated Camera Trap Data Collection Protocol <a name="protocol"></a>

-# Disclaimer
-This Protocol is still in the works, more steps are soon to be added.

-## Camera Trap Data Collection Protocol
-(Note there are multiple different types of cameras, some will have slightly different prompts)

-### Approaching Camera Trap:
-- Take a mugshot.
-- With a dry erase marker, fill in Camera #: UCSBCameraID (e.g., “UCSB02”) and the date on the SCI Spotted Skunk folder’s laminated mugshot paper.
-- Approach the camera trap and ensure the mugshot is visible to it and in its range.
-- If the camera light blinks when you approach, the batteries have not died yet, and it will take the mugshot.

-### Replacing Batteries and Collecting Metadata:
-- Assign data recorder and camera trap handler:
-  - Camera trap handler will read camera trap metadata to data recorder, and data recorder will track it on the metadata sheet.
-- Camera trap handler:
-  - Open camera and read battery charge status.
-  - Replace batteries and store old batteries in used batteries ziplock.
-  - Read new battery charge status.
-  - Navigate to Battery Type.
-  - Read battery type.
-  - Navigate to Status/About.
-  - Read # of images on card.
-  - Read time (Change if incorrect, Check Manual).
-  - Read date.
-  - Read version number.
-  - Read serial number.
-  - Navigate to Change Setup and Navigate to Motion.
-  - Read motion pic (on/off).
-  - Read number of pics.
-  - Read time between pics.
-  - Read motion video (on/off).
-  - Read quiet period.
-  - Read Sensitivity.
-  - Confirm it is Rapidfire.
-  - Confirm it is 24 hours.
-  - Navigate to Change Setup and USERLABEL (might not be necessary on the camera anymore because of the mass rename script).
-  - Read current user label.
-  - Change user label to CAMERAPOINTYEAR-TRIP (e.g., 02B2023-1).
-  - Read new user label.
-- Data Recorder:
-  - Fill out datasheet with information read by camera trap handler.
-  - While recording data, confirm prefilled metadata on the sheet matches what is being read.
-  - If it does not match, edit the sheet manually with new changes.

-### Mugshot Procedure:
-- Take a mugshot upon arriving and leaving each camera trap site; additionally, perform the walk test before the final mugshot.
-- To do a mugshot, write down the team name (i.e., UCSB2023), the date, and the time on a sheet of paper and make sure it's visible to the camera.
-- If the camera light blinks when you approach, the batteries have not died yet, and it will take the mugshot.
-- After you have taken the mugshot, open the camera and check if the batteries are on.
-- If there was no light when you approached and there is NO text on the screen, the batteries are dead and need to be replaced at that moment.
-- After you’ve replaced the batteries, when the camera turns on, record the date and time and any other information displayed on the screen.
-If the time is incorrect, change it at the end.
-- Proceed to dictate the rest of the data to the data recorder role.
-- If there IS text on the screen, the batteries still have some juice, and you can proceed to dictate the data to the data recorder role.
-- Regardless of how much charge the batteries have, you will replace them once you’ve finished noting down the data.
-- Then see how many pictures the camera took: check status.
-- Record the settings the camera is on: change them to the correct settings if needed.
-- Check the battery status: make sure to set on the lithium battery.
-- Replace the batteries if they are not brand new.
-- Do a walk test to see the camera span if needed.
+## 1. Approaching the Camera Trap
+1. **Take a Mugshot**:
+   - Write the Camera #: UCSBCameraID (e.g., "UCSB02") and the date on the SCI Spotted Skunk folder’s laminated mugshot paper using a dry erase marker.
+   - Approach the camera trap with the mugshot paper visible to it and within its range.
+   - If the camera light blinks, the batteries are still functioning and the camera will take the mugshot.

+## 2. Replacing Batteries and Collecting Metadata
+1. **Assign Roles**:
+   - **Data Recorder**: Tracks the metadata on the sheet.
+   - **Camera Trap Handler**: Reads metadata to the data recorder.

+2. **Camera Trap Handler Tasks**:
+   - **Check and Replace Batteries**:
+     - Open the camera and check the battery charge status.
+     - Replace batteries and store old ones in the used batteries Ziploc bag.
+     - Check the charge status of the new batteries.
+   - **Record Metadata**:
+     - Navigate to and read the following settings:
+       - **Battery Type**
+       - **Status/About**:
+         - Number of images on the card
+         - Time (adjust if incorrect)
+         - Date
+         - Version number
+         - Serial number
+       - **Change Setup**:
+         - **Motion**:
+           - Motion pic (on/off)
+           - Number of pics
+           - Time between pics
+           - Motion video (on/off)
+           - Quiet period
+           - Sensitivity
+         - Confirm it is set to Rapidfire
+         - Confirm it is set to 24 hours
+       - **User Label** (if needed):
+         - Read current user label
+         - Change user label to CAMERAPOINTYEAR-TRIP (e.g., "02B2023-1")
+         - Read new user label

+3. **Data Recorder Tasks**:
+   - Fill out the datasheet with the information read by the camera trap handler.
+   - Confirm that prefilled metadata on the sheet matches the data being read.
+   - Edit the sheet manually if there are any discrepancies.
+   - Have someone else double-check the recorded data and fill out the “Data Sheet Reviewer” section.

+## 3. Departing from the Camera Trap
+1. **Final Steps**:
+   - If necessary, perform a walk test to check the camera range.
    - Arm the camera.
-- Do another mugshot.
+   - Take another mugshot by approaching the camera with the mugshot paper.
+The camera will blink if it detects you.

 # Mass Rename and Model Instructions <a name="massandmodel"></a>